On This Page

 Therapy vs. Medication for Psychotic and Bipolar Disorders

-Therapy is not as effective as antipsychotic medications in controlling psychotic symptoms like hallucinations and delusions.
-It is also not as effective as medication in controlling manic symptoms or preventing manic episodes.
+Therapy isn’t as effective as antipsychotic medications in controlling psychotic symptoms like hallucinations and delusions.
+It’s also not as effective as medication in controlling manic symptoms or preventing manic episodes.

 What Are Antipsychotic Medications?

-Antipsychotic medications can help reduce active symptoms of psychotic disorders including delusions, hallucinations, and disordered thought processes.
-Some of the most commonly prescribed antipsychotic medications are:
+Antipsychotic medications help reduce active symptoms of psychotic disorders including delusions, hallucinations, and disordered thought processes.
+Some commonly prescribed antipsychotic medications are:

 - Olanzapine (Zyprexa)